occ2vec: A principal approach to representing occupations using natural language processing: Introduction

 \VerticalSpace Common to these seminal studies is the need to measure fundamental characteristics of occupations.
 But all existing studies use case-by-case approaches that are deeply difficult to generalize and validate.
 Most on them rely on detailed data from the Occupational Information Network (O*NET) that provides measures of hundreds of occupational features.
 Although the richness of the data certainly allows for novel contributions, an inherent risk of overfitting lurks in the dark.
 That is, researchers might be tempted to select exactly those features of the data that makes the analysis fit the narrative.
 The real difficulty is, however, that it may be borderline impossible to validate and verify truly novel measures of occupational characteristics.
 Another challenge is that every new measure requires a new approach, method, study, etc., which is surely laborious.

-\VerticalSpace We propose \textbf{occupation2vec}, a general approach to representing occupations as high-dimensional vectors, which can then be used in matching, comparative studies, predictive and causal modeling, and other economic areas of interest.
-Specifically, we demonstrate how the high-dimensional occupation vectors can be used to score occupations on any definable target characteristic, for instance, the occupational degree of `greenness'.
-At its core, our approach essentially transforms every occupation into a high-dimensional vector for which reason we call it an \textbf{occupation2vec} framework.
+\VerticalSpace We propose \OccToVec, a principal approach to representing occupations as high-dimensional vectors, which can then be used in matching, comparative studies, predictive and causal modeling, and other economic areas of interest.
+Specifically, we demonstrate how the high-dimensional occupation vectors can be used to score occupations on any definable target characteristic, for instance, the occupational degree of \textquote{greenness}.
+At its core, our approach essentially transforms every occupation into a high-dimensional vector for which reason we call it \OccToVec.
 The only input needed is an objective and reliable textual definition of the target characteristic.
-For instance, the U.S. Bureau of Labor Statistics defines green jobs as Definition \ref{Def:greenness}: \begin{definition}[Green jobs] "(A) Jobs in businesses that produce goods or provide services that benefit the environment or conserve natural resources.
-(B) Jobs in which workers’ duties involve making their establishment’s production processes more environmentally friendly or use fewer natural resources." \citep{bls_greenness} \end{definition} Using O*NET, we rely on 244 occupational attributes, 873 occupation descriptions, and 16,804 occupation-specific tasks to learn a vector representation of each occupation, leveraging a state-of-the-art natural language processing (NLP) algorithm. \footnote{In principal, any database containing detailed information on the universe of occupations could be used.
+For instance, the U.S. Bureau of Labor Statistics defines green jobs as Definition \ref{Def:greenness}: \begin{definition}[Green jobs] \textquote{(A) Jobs in businesses that produce goods or provide services that benefit the environment or conserve natural resources.
+(B) Jobs in which workers’ duties involve making their establishment’s production processes more environmentally friendly or use fewer natural resources.} \citep{bls_greenness} \end{definition} Using O*NET, we rely on 244 occupational attributes, 873 occupation descriptions, and 16,804 occupation-specific tasks to learn a vector representation of each occupation, leveraging natural language processing (NLP).\footnote{In principal, any database containing detailed information on the universe of occupations could be used.
 To our knowledge, O*NET provides the most comprehensive information on occupations.
 In addition, O*NET provides both textual descriptions and numerical scores, which is necessary for our validation strategy.
-This will be thoroughly explained in Section \ref{sec:Validation}.} Once all occupations are embedded as high-dimensional vectors, we consider a given target characteristic of interest and assign to it a vector in the same vector space as the occupations.
-This allows us to estimate the occupational degree of the target characteristic as the standardized correlation coefficient between its vector and any occupation vector.
+This will be thoroughly explained in Section \ref{sec:Validation}.
+An alternative source of occupation data would be the European Skills, Competences, Qualifications and Occupations (ESCO) data, which can be found \href{https://esco.ec.europa.eu/en}{here}.
+We are not familiar with any papers using the ESCO data, and thus we leave this for further research.} Once all occupations are embedded as high-dimensional vectors, we consider a given target characteristic of interest and assign to it a vector in the same vector space as the occupations.
+This allows us to estimate the occupational degree of the target characteristic as the (standardized) cosine similarity between its vector and any occupation vector.